MarioR9/UberEats_HotZones/README.md

 # UberEats_HotZones
 UberEats city hotzones

 Using Puppeteer.js to scrape data from google maps and Express.js to collect and fetch data.
-The application displays information to a user of specific US locations.
+The application displays information to a user about how busy the restaurants are around a specific US location.

 the app will start with a map showing the user's current location, a search input fill, and a search button.